MBrassey/waviii-token/Whitepaper.md

-waviii Token is part of the waviii decentralized application suite.
+waviii Token is part of the "waviii Decentralized Application Suite".

 waviii is an experimental development platform.